Arize-ai/client_python/README.md

 ### Collect your model input features and labels you'd like to track

 #### Real-time single prediction:
-For real-time single prediction process, you can track all input features used to at prediction time by logging it via a key:value dictionary.
+For a single real-time prediction, you can track all input features used at prediction time by logging them via a key:value dictionary.

 ```python
 features = {